From Star to Legend

 He just needs a hockey puck and an idea.

-In the first period of Saturday's national championship game, he saw something — a gap between he and a Minnesota defenseman just a shade too wide.
+In the first period of Saturday's national championship game, he saw something — a gap between himself and a Minnesota defenseman just a shade too wide.
 A chance to make something happen.

 With those few inches, he changed a hockey game, burning the blue line and cutting into the Minnesota zone without pause.
 In an instant, a 1-0 deficit became a tie game.
 Gostisbehere effortlessly snapped his wrists, unleashing a shot that darted through the defenseman's legs and caught Minnesota goaltender Adam Wilcox flat footed, beating his glove to the bar.